masha256/yii-assetcompiler/README.md

 Yii extension for js/less asset compilation and management

 This extension uses the [Google Closure compiler](https://developers.google.com/closure/compiler/) and [lessphp](http://leafo.net/lessphp/) to compile your assets into combined/optimized versions.
-The extension can do this compilation on the fly (using the autoCompile/forceCompile configuration parameters) but is designed to be ran at deployment time using a yii console command.
+The extension can do this compilation on the fly (using the autoCompile/forceCompile configuration parameters) but is designed to be compiled at deployment time using a yii console command.
+Views and layouts then make reference to the asset groups to bring in either the compiled asset (production mode) or the raw asset components (in developer mode).

 The lessphp compiler was chosen because it is compatible with the [Bootstrap](http://twitter.github.com/bootstrap/) framework.